Available Adults and Older Puppies

 There are many reason that we decide a puppy isn't right for our program.
 I am very mindful of what seems to be a common problem among the breed.
 For example, there is currently a big problem with allergies in french bulldogs.
 Therefore, a french bulldog with allergies will not be entered into our program.
 Sometimes their health testing doesn't come back as good as I needed it to, their look is not what I am looking for, they don't seem to be doing well with being in such a social environment, their count is low, or many other reasons.

-**** We are currently looking for Fiona and Winnie's forever homes.
-They will not be ready to join their new families permanently for about 6 months.
+**** We are currently looking for Fiona, (English Bulldog) and Winnie's, (French Bulldog) forever homes.
+They will not be ready to join their new families permanently for about a month or so.
 But they are ready to start the process of finding their perfect homes.

 1. Is there a specific Bulldog you are interested in?